jordanbaucke/qtautoupdater_cmake/README.md

 msbuild qtautoupdater-cmake.sln /p:Configuration=release
 ```

+## main.cpp (the code invoking the library)
-- some API changes have been made to the "example" code I used in `main.cpp`, as such the example is modified from what is shown on original github article README:
+some API changes have been made to the "example" code I used in `main.cpp`, as such the example is modified from what is shown on (original github)[https://github.com/Skycoder42/QtAutoUpdater] README:

 ```
 #include <QtCore/QCoreApplication>